magiclen/node-crc/README.md

 ## Pre-Build

-To build the binaries, install Docker and Rust-Toolchain and run `./build.sh`.
+To build the binaries, install Docker and Rust-Toolchain.
+Then execute `npm run build:binary`.

 ## TODO